On the Wasserstein median of probability measures: Introduction

-Statistics has also benefited from developments in OT by incorporating core machineries into various problems \citep{panaretos_2020_InvitationStatisticsWasserstein}.
-A few notable examples include parameter estimation via minimum Wasserstein distance estimators \citep{bernton_2019_ParameterEstimationWasserstein}, sampling from the posterior without Markov chain Monte Carlo methods \citep{elmoselhy_2012_BayesianInferenceOptimal}, two-sample hypothesis testing in high dimensions \citep{ramdas_2017_WassersteinTwoSampleTesting}, approximate Bayesian computation \citep{bernton_2019_ApproximateBayesianComputation}, scalable Bayesian inference with a divide-and-conquer approach \citep{srivastava_2018_ScalableBayesBarycenter}, and so on.
-Along these methodological innovations, a large volume of theoretical research has been simultaneously conducted to establish foundational knowledge in topics such as rate of convergence for Wasserstein distances \citep{fournier_2015_RateConvergenceWasserstein} and optimal transport maps \citep{hutter_2021_MinimaxEstimationSmooth}, central limit theorems for the distance \citep{delbarrio_1999_CentralLimitTheorems, manole_2021_PluginEstimationSmooth}, and others.
+Statistics has also benefited from developments in OT by incorporating core machinery into various problems \citep{panaretos_2020_InvitationStatisticsWasserstein}.
+A few notable examples include parameter estimation via minimum Wasserstein distance estimators \citep{bernton_2019_ParameterEstimationWasserstein}, sampling from the posterior without Markov chain Monte Carlo methods \citep{elmoselhy_2012_BayesianInferenceOptimal}, two-sample hypothesis testing in high dimensions \citep{ramdas_2017_WassersteinTwoSampleTesting}, approximate Bayesian computation \citep{bernton_2019_ApproximateBayesianComputation}, scalable Bayesian inference with a divide-and-conquer approach \citep{srivastava_2018_ScalableBayesBarycenter}, and many more.
+Along these methodological innovations, a large volume of theoretical research has been simultaneously conducted to establish foundational knowledge in topics such as rates of convergence for Wasserstein distances \citep{fournier_2015_RateConvergenceWasserstein} and optimal transport maps \citep{hutter_2021_MinimaxEstimationSmooth}, central limit theorems for the distance \citep{delbarrio_1999_CentralLimitTheorems, manole_2021_PluginEstimationSmooth}, and others.